How Make a Pig Nose Activity

 Little pig, little pig, let me come in…and play!
-Bring barnyard fun to a rainy day with this simple pig snout mask, or gather around two of your child’s friends to act out the Three Little Pigs.
-Sharpen fine motor skills and brush up on word recognition with the accompanying story to make this well-rounded craft educational and fun.
+Bring barnyard fun to a rainy day by making this simple pig nose, or make several noses and round up two of your child’s friends to act out the Three Little Pigs.
+Sharpen fine motor skills and brush up on word recognition by reading the well-known fairy tale aloud to make this well-rounded craft educational and fun.

 What You Need

 - Cut out a strip of pink construction paper that's about 6" x 3".

 - Roll the strip into a cylinder shape, so it’s about the same circumference as a toilet paper roll.
 Staple it in place at each end.

 - Trace around the circumference, or end of the stapled roll onto the remaining pink construction paper using a pencil.

 - Help your child cut on the outside edge of your line on the construction paper, leaving a bit of space between where you cut and where you drew the pencil line, to make a larger circle.

 - Carefully glue the edge of one side of the cylinder shape and place it down on the cut circle to complete the snout shape.
 Allow the snout to dry.

 - On the front of the snout, encourage your child to draw two oval shapes using a black marker.